LeegenSteven/NetworkAgent-dev/operator/Readme.md

 ## Build and deploy the operator

-To build and deploy run the following command from the NetworkAgent base directory.
+The operator is automatically deployed when __install.sh -s__ is run.
+To update to a new version of the operator run the following command from the NetworkAgent base directory.

 ```
 ./install.sh -o